Kevin Gruft: Producer

 Gruft started producing albums at a studio in Hollywood called STRZ Enterprises, producing songs with pop artists including Zendaya.
 He co-produced Escape The Fate's sixth album, I Am Human, as well as their seventh album, Chemical Warfare, with producer John Feldmann.
 He currently works with Blink-182 drummer Travis Barker as an engineer at his home studio in Calabasas, California.
 In this studio, he engineered Machine Gun Kelly's critically acclaimed album Tickets To My Downfall along with Barker, which would go on to peak at #1 in the Billboard 200 charts.
 He would engineer Blink-182 comeback song "Edging" in 2023, playing with Mark Hoppus and Barker on the latest's 'House of Horrors' pay-per-view live broadcast.
-Other credits include working with pop artists Gwen Stefani on her song "True Babe", and Avril Lavigne on her albumLove Sux, with whom he played on a performance of "Bite Me" at The Ellen Degeneres Show.
+Other credits include working with pop artists Gwen Stefani on her song "True Babe", and Avril Lavigne on her album Love Sux, with whom he played on a performance of "Bite Me" at The Ellen Degeneres Show.